mestocks/gwas-workshop/README.md

 ```

 First let's perform a GWAS on the *Faeder* morph.
-That is, are there markers associated with an individual being either a *Faeder* morph or a non-*Faeder* (*Satellite* or *Independent*) morph?
+That is, are there markers associated with an individual being either a *Faeder* morph or a non-*Faeder* (i.e. a *Satellite* or *Independent*) morph?
+These are indicated by the phenotype "*fo*":

-First let's test for markers associated with the *Faeder* morph, indicated by the phenotype "fo":
 ```{r }
 fo.MLR <- mlreg(fo ~ 1, data = ruff.data, trait = "binomial")
 ```